thechange/academic-portfolio/poetry_essay/essays/reviews/dopdi.md

 Unlike her namesake, Dopdi is wounded, her thigh and pubic hair matted with dry blood and yet she shakes with an indomitable laughter comprehensible to none.
 Her defiance and resistance is terrifying:

-“Draupadi pushes the Senanayak with her two mangles breasts, and for the first time Senanayak is afraid to stand before and unarmed target, terribly afraid."
+“Draupadi pushes the Senanayak with her two mangled breasts, and for the first time Senanayak is afraid to stand before and unarmed target, terribly afraid."

 **The subtle weaving of characters:**